TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/SharingAndSwitching/Index.rst

 =============================

 Alternatively, we may want to use the double column page layout only if there is side content to show.
-To do so, modify both the “Home” page TypoScript template and the :file:`Templates/ForLayouts.html` Fluid template.
+To do so, modify both the :name:`Home` page TypoScript template and the :file:`Templates/ForLayouts.html` Fluid template.

-In the “Home” page TypoScript template Setup field, keep the previously prepared library objects, :aspect:`topNavigation` and :aspect:`breadcrumbTrail`, in place.
+In the :name:`Home` page TypoScript template Setup field, keep the previously prepared library objects, :ts:`topNavigation` and :ts:`breadcrumbTrail`, in place.
 However, remove any other instructions you may have added.
 Then, add the following lines at the bottom of the Setup field::